mdn/content/files/en-us/learn/css/building_blocks/box_model_tasks/index.md

 ---
 {{LearnSidebar}}

-The aim of this skill test is to assess whether you understand [CSS box model](/en-US/docs/Learn/CSS/Building_blocks/The_box_model).
+The aim of this skill test is to assess whether you understand the [CSS box model](/en-US/docs/Learn/CSS/Building_blocks/The_box_model).

 > **Note:** You can try out solutions in the interactive editors below.
 However, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
 >